tripti1410/my-space/gatsby/blog/year-review-2021.md

 4. Attended AAA conference in November
 5. Worked with 3 clients for web development small to medium size.

 > **One of the best thing that happened was I got one amazing client whose work was pretty challenging and it was the highest paying work of mine.
 This gave me validation for my skills and hell lot of confidence 😁.
-Treated myself by buying 16-inch M1 Pro MacBook Pro 😀.**
+Treated myself by buying 16-inch M1 MacBook Pro 😀.**

 6. Bought an iPhone as well.
 Now I have a well connected Apple ecosystem with MacBook, iPhone and iPad.

 I learnt doodling in November 2020.
 And I have been practicing it throughout 2021.
 On average I created around one illustration a week.
 Find them on my [Instagram](https://www.instagram.com/triptiscreations/).

+I like to plan and organise things in general.
+So This year I thought of trying to use planner, One of my friend recommended planner by [Alicia Souza](https://aliciasouza.com).
+I like to write things down with pen and paper, hence I choose this physical planner.
+I am glad I bought this, I write about everyday in this as nighttime routine, do monthly planning, write summary of every month.
+This has helped me lot in seeing how I am spending my time, prioritizing stuff and many more.

 ## Books